 What to Expect

-ECMO involves inserting one or more special tubes called cannulas into your baby’s blood vessels, normally at the neck or in the groin area at the top of the leg.
+ECMO involves inserting one or more special tubes called cannulas into your child’s blood vessels, normally at the neck or in the groin area at the top of the leg.
 There are two cannulas: one transports deoxygenated blood (blood that is not carrying oxygen), and the other transports oxygenated blood.
 In some cases, one single tube may contain both cannulas.

 Key Points to Remember